Creating a Daily Routine Printable

 Give yourself some time to think how you’d like your daily life to go about in order to support your goals.

-For example, I have the goal of being spiritually, emotionally and physically healthy; of enjoying life and being present for my family and friends, of working from home doing what I love, serving amazing people and continuously learning.
+For example, I have the goal of being spiritual, emotionally and physically healthy; of enjoying life and being present for my family and friends, of working from home doing what I love, serving amazing people and continuously learning.

 So, my ideal day goes like this: I wake up (happy!), have a cup of coffee while I read my favorite blogs and clean my mailbox – no email reading now.
 When the boys wake up we have breakfast together and get ready for school/the day.
 I make the beds, clean up the kitchen and get all organized.